 Protect your organization from phishing with Graphus

-Graphus is the world’s first AI-driven email security solution that eliminates 99.9% of phishing attacks before they reach an employee’s inboxes.
+Graphus is the world’s first AI-driven email security solution that eliminates phishing attacks before users seen them.
 Graphus doesn’t fall for social engineering.
 It uses patented AI technology to spot and stop dangerous phishing messages, including sophisticated phishing messages that use social engineering.
 Graphus puts three layers of defense between a phishing email and your employees and automatically monitors communication patterns between people, devices and networks to reveal untrustworthy emails, making it a simple, powerful and cost-effective automated phishing defense solution for organizations.

 Here are some of the features that make Graphus the best email security solution:

-- Blocks 99.9% of sophisticated phishing messages before they reach an employee’s inbox
+- Blocks sophisticated phishing messages before users see them.

 - Puts three layers of protection between employees and phishing email messages